0xPolygonID/issuer-node/README.md

 In all options the **.env-issuer** file is necessary.

 #### Running issuer node with vault instead of local storage file
-The issuer node can be configured to use a [Vault](https://www.vaultproject.io), as kms provider.
+The issuer node can be configured to use a [HashiCorp Vault](https://www.vaultproject.io), as kms provider.
-However, in addition to the vault, the vault needs a [plugin](https://github.com/iden3/vault-plugin-secrets-iden3) for key generation and message signing.
+However, Vault needs a [plugin](https://github.com/iden3/vault-plugin-secrets-iden3) for key generation and message signing.
 This is because the issuer node does not generate private keys, but rather delegates that action and the signing of messages to the vault.